sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] B0009: metric change does not trigger recomputation of ordering.
+To
+   reproduce: `termal data/test-metrics.msa`, 'o' to order by increasing metric, then 't': the metric does (correctly) switch to sequence length, but the order is still according to %id.
+Note that we _could_ order by one metric and display another, but it's more complicated and not what we're trying to achieve now. => Fixed (af6bac5).

 1. [x] Sequence numbers start at 1, but positions start at 0.
 Make up your mind, dude... => Sequence positions in the bottom panel now start at 1.